Northern Wisconsin suffers first COVID-19 death

-IRON COUNTY– Iron County reported its first death associated with the coronavirus that causes COVID-19 late Thursday, March 26.
-The case was also the first confirmed infection in the county and was not part of the state report released Thursday afternoon.
+Iron County reported its first death associated with the coronavirus that causes COVID-19 late Thursday, March 26.
+The case was also the first confirmed infection in the county and was not among the virus-related statistics released by the state Thursday afternoon.

 The release revealed no information about the patient’s age, gender, health condition, hometown or who the patient might have had contact with while contagious.